Nisyros

 Its shape is approximately round, with a diameter of about 8 km, and an area of 41.6 km2.
-Several other islets are found in the direct vicinity of Nisyros, the largest of which is Gyali, with a population of 22 citizens.
-The Municipality of Nisyros includes Gyalí, as well as uninhabited Pacheiá, Pergoússa, Kandelioussa, Ágios Antónios and Stroggýli.
-It has a total land area of 50.055 km2 and a total population of 1,008 inhabitants.
-The island was also called Nisiro in Italian and İncirli in Turkish.
+Several other islets are in the direct vicinity of Nisyros, the largest of which is Gyali, with a population of 22 citizens.
+The Municipality of Nisyros includes Gyalí, as well as uninhabited Pacheiá, Pergoússa, Kandelioussa, Ágios Antónios, and Strongýli.
+It has a total land area of 50.055 km2 and a total population of 1,048 inhabitants (2021).